logancyang/obsidian-copilot/README.md

 - "**New Chat**" clears all previous chat history.
 Again, please use "**Save as Note**" if you would like to save the chat.
 - You can set a very long context in the setting "**Conversation turns in context**" if needed.

-#### 📣 Again, please always be mindful of the API cost if you use GPT-4 with a long context!
+#### 📣 Again, please always be mindful of the API cost if you use expensive models with a long context!

 ## 🤔 FAQ (please read before submitting an issue)